danieltarita/Azure-CV/README.md

 Outputs the the input image with the predictions identified with black boxes to ./predictions folder

+To select the model used just change the MODEL_FILENAME in predict.py file

 ### Problem Description

 I trained a model of Object Detection using Azure Custom Vision and the predictions done using 'quick test' in the portal are different from the ones obtained offline (with the sample code provided).